 Interested in writing plays or screenplays?

-Join our weekly Playwrights Lab.
-The fall session runs from September 16 to November 11, every Saturday from 10am-1pm.
+Join our weekly Playwrights Lab, which runs for two eight-week “semesters” in the fall and spring.
 Develop your work and see it come to life with professional actors in our Staged Reading each May at the Boston Playwrights Theatre.